 Microsoft deserves a hat tip, though, for offering it to gamers, as it makes a very expensive piece of gaming hardware much more affordable.

-As evidenced by T3's Xbox Series X pre-order guide, getting hold of an Xbox Series X over the past few weeks has proved very difficult, as official stock at the Microsoft Store, as well as retail partners like Amazon, and Walmart, has run dry.
+As evidenced by T3's Xbox Series X pre-order guide, getting hold of an Xbox Series X has proved very difficult, as official stock at the Microsoft Store, as well as retail partners like Amazon, and Walmart, ran dry.
+However, in recent months, stock has improved and while you are unlikely to see any big discounts over Amazon Prime Day, there are likely to be some great bundles and peripherals featured.

 For today's best Xbox Series X prices be sure to consult the deals charts below.